curvelogic/eucalypt/docs/index.md

   - metadata annotations and numerous extension points
   - a *prelude* of built in functions, acting like a standard library

-It can currently read YAML, JSON, TOML, CSV plain text and eucalypt's own ("eu") syntax and it can export YAML, JSON or plain text.
+It can currently read YAML, JSON, TOML, XML, CSV and plain text and eucalypt's own ("eu") syntax and it can export YAML, JSON, TOML or plain text.

-If you're generating or processing YAML or JSON, you should give it a try.

 !!! warning

-	eucalypt is in an early phase of development and highly subject to change.
-Some features are partially implemented.
+	eucalypt is still in an early phase of development and subject to change.

 ## A lightning tour